 We have had volunteers turn their ILP semester into an internship, but it's all worked out through your university.
 BYU-I has a few requirements for internships, but this blog post goes through it all to help you get started on applying for internship credit.

 Take Online and Pathway Classes

-Volunteers with ILP are only teaching part-time (up to 20 hours a week) which gives you plenty of time to explore a foreign country and keep up with a class or two.
-Take a look at your BYU-I Grad Planner, see which classes are offered online, and plan to complete those during your semester abroad.
-There are even BYU-Idaho online degrees if you choose to follow that route.
+Volunteers with ILP are only teaching part-time (up to 20 hours a week) which gives you plenty of time to explore a foreign country and take online classes at the same time.
+Take a look at your BYU-I grad planner see which classes are offered online, and plan to complete those while you're volunteering.

 Get On A Fast Grad Plan

-You can also apply for BYU-Idaho Fast Grad which allows you to take 3 semesters in a row.
+You can also apply for BYU-Idaho Fast Grad which allows you to go to school 3 semesters in a row.
 So, now you can defer one semester to volunteer in Thailand, come home, then take 3 semesters in a row with Fast Grad.
-This way, you can volunteer and actually still graduate the same time you would have.
+If you do that you can volunteer and actually still graduate the same time you would have.
 If you have a goal to graduate by a certain date, it's definitely something to consider.